Customer log-in

 Satellite IoT connects devices through orbiting satellites, including GEO satellites positioned over the equator and LEO satellite constellations that move across the sky.
 It forms part of the 5G Non-Terrestrial Networks (NTN) evolution defined by 3GPP in Release 17, with enhancements in Release 18 and ongoing development in Release 19, which aims to further integrate satellite and cellular systems under a unified standard.

-Satellite IoT complements technologies such as NB-IoT, LTE-M, LTE Cat-1 and 5G RedCap based global connectivity to create a unified, interoperable ecosystem for global IoT deployments.
+Satellite IoT complements technologies such as NB-IoT, LTE-M, LTE Cat-1 and 5G RedCap, helping create a more unified and interoperable ecosystem for global IoT deployments.

 Key Benefits of Satellite IoT